mortezakowkabi/jcb-persian-documentation/029-How-to-overwrite-the-custom-fields.md

 4. **Refresh** your Admin View to verify the new field placement.

 [00:08:49](https://www.youtube.com/watch?v=FHQfIhWHYyQ&t=00h08m49s)
-You’ll now see that:
+You'll now see that:

-* The fields appear where you’ve placed them.
+* The fields appear where you've placed them.
 * The overwritten defaults (e.g., *Created By* and *Created Date*) function normally.
 * Their default instances are suppressed, avoiding duplication.